huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_mysql_instance.md

 * `force_import` - (Optional, Bool) If specified, try to import the instance instead of creating if the name already existed.

+* `tags` - (Optional, Map) A mapping of tags to assign to the GaussDB mysql instance.
+  Each tag is represented by one key-value pair.

 * `volume_size` - (Optional, Int) Specifies the volume size of the instance.
 The new storage space must be greater than the current storage and must be a multiple of 10 GB.
 Only valid when in prePaid mode.

 The `datastore` block supports:

-* `engine` - (Optional, String, ForceNew) Specifies the database engine.
+* `engine` - (Required, String, ForceNew) Specifies the database engine.
 Only "gauss-mysql" is supported now.

-* `version` - (Optional, String, ForceNew) Specifies the database version.
+* `version` - (Required, String, ForceNew) Specifies the database version.
 Only "8.0" is supported now.

 The `backup_strategy` block supports: